WolframResearch/LibraryLinkUtilities/docs/modules/progress_monitor.rst

    :align: center
    :alt: Using abortable library function with simple progress bar.

-:term:`LLU` provides a class :cpp:class:`LLU::ProgressMonitor` which uses a 1-element shared Tensor to report progress to Wolfram Language in the middle of library function execution.
+:term:`LLU` provides a class :cpp:class:`LLU::ProgressMonitor` which uses a 1-element shared Tensor to report progress to Wolfram Language during a library function execution.
 The value in the tensor is a real number between 0.0 and 1.0 which indicates current progress of the function.
 It can be increased/decreased by a given step (using convenient increment/decrement operators) or set to arbitrary value.
 (Yes, decreasing progress may be useful sometimes too.)